business Term Loan

 Working Capital

-Working capital financing is commonly used to increase cash flow, help meet payroll, pay rent, or make debt payments during a slow season.
-Startup financing like a business line of credit or a merchant cash advance can be used for this type of financing, but if you don’t need financing as quickly, term loans can still be an excellent option for working capital loans.
+Startup financing like a business line of credit or a merchant cash advance can be used for this type of financing.
+If you don’t need financing as quickly, term loans can still be an excellent option for working capital loans.
 An SBA 7(a) loan or a more immediate loan from an online lender may be useful here.

 Refinancing or Paying Off Debt